dweldon/frappe/README.md

 aforementioned directories export a single function which takes `app` as its parameter.

+Note that by default, each word in a module name will be capitalized.
+This makes sense for classes like models and controllers but may not make sense for other modules.
+You can change this behavior in the way `autoload.coffee` is invoked and instruct it to camel case the module name instead.

 ### Assets

 Files in the assets directory are automatically compiled with connect-assets.